Pontigre/PER_analysis/README.md

 ## Produced files
 - Sage_Raw.csv: Raw data from all submissions, changed from qualtrics to include only relevant responses and converted Likert response to integer
 - SAGE_Stats.csv: Calculated values of mean, std.dev., and percentages of responses for SD+D, N, SA+A
-- SAGE_Comps.csv: Factor (n=4) analysis values of only the SAGE questions
+- SAGE_Comps.csv: Factor analysis values of only the SAGE questions
-- Sage_CorrM.csv: Values for the correlation matrix of all questions
+- Sage_CorrM.csv: Values for the correlation matrix of SAGE questions
 - SAGE_GenSig.csv: Statistical values for comparison between male and female students

 ## Statistical tests